paazmaya/WP-Member-Register/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 0.11.3 =
+* Released 3rd October 2013
+* Removed members not listed anywhere any longer
+* Select2 update to 3.4.3 and its style fixes

 = 0.11.2 =
 * Released 4th July 2013
 * Replaced Chosen with Select2